In-App

 Continuous-Context Agents

 HDK agents share GPU state, not strings.
 A fork is metadata-only — O(1), zero tensor copy.
 Child branches reuse the parent’s attention state rather than re-encoding lossy summaries.
-The result is 4.4× fewer tokens processed than a prompt-rebuilding approach, freeing compute for concurrent agent execution and longer retrieval loops.
+The result is 4.4× fewer tokens processed than a prompt-rebuilding approach — observed across our production traces — freeing compute for concurrent agent execution and longer retrieval loops.
 Active pruning keeps the context continuous.
+HDK gives local models what an operating system gave the CPU: processes, a scheduler, and memory management — applied to attention state.

 Retrieval-Interleaved Generation